 If a person deliberately releases a virus or bacteria that can lead to sickness or death, this is known as a biological attack.

-According to the Centers for Disease Control and Prevention (CDC), if a biological attack were to occur, the anthrax bacteria is "
+According to the Centers for Disease Control and Prevention (CDC), if a biological attack were to occur, the anthrax bacteria is "one of the most likely agents."

 There are several reasons for this, for example: